Lotame/LotameDMP-IOS/README.md

 ## Requirements

-LotameDMP requires Xcode 7 and swift 2.0.
+LotameDMP requires Xcode 7 and at least iOS 8.0.
+It will work with swift or Objective-C.

 ## Example